 Explore Chicago Like Shereene Manimala

-Shereene Manimala is a digital content creator, “Hype Coach,” events planning, and more who loves trying new restaurants, acting goofy, and being with her family, and loves to lift her voice to help educate her community.
+Shereene Manimala is a digital content creator, “Hype Coach,” events planner, who loves trying new restaurants, acting goofy, and being with her family, and loves to lift her voice to help educate her community.
 She also works with creatives and entrepreneurs, specifically her husband, DJ iLLEST (Sanu John), a prominent Indian-American-Malayalee DJ/artist in Chicago.

 Who are some of your favorite artists representing Chicago?